Eric Dorman-Smith: The Middle East and North Africa

 I was beginning to be suspicious that "Chink" Dorman-Smith, one of his staff officers, was beginning to exercise far too much influence on him (Auchinleck).
 Dorman-Smith had a most fertile brain, continually producing new ideas, some of which (not many) were good and the rest useless.

 — Alanbrooke (This diary entry was written in January 1942, when Dorman-Smith had little access to Auchinleck and had spent more time in Haifa than in Cairo.)

 Major St J. Oswald, a G2 Staff Officer at Eighth Army HQ who eventually rose to the rank of major-general, said of Dorman-Smith, "He really was as near being a lunatic as you can get".
-In a August 1942 diary entry, Ian Jacob wrote- 'Everyone regards Dornan-Smith as a menace of the first order'.
+In an August 1942 diary entry, Ian Jacob wrote- 'Everyone regards Dornan-Smith as a menace of the first order'.
 For his services in the Middle East Dorman-Smith was twice mentioned in dispatches, on 30 December 1941, and on 24 June 1943.